-Keywords and Identifiers in C
+Keywords in C

 Let’s have a look, what is the difference between keywords and identifiers in C language:

 In C, Keywords are the words that are already defined.
 We cannot use the keywords as a variable name.
 We cannot use keywords as a variable name.

 The name of those words(keywords) is already known by the compiler.
 The keywords, sometimes, are also known as ‘Reserved Words‘.

 Identifiers in C

 The identifiers in C is the name given to variable, constant or function.
 There are some rules that should be kept in mind while naming the identifiers: